myavrum/ArmTDP-NER/README.md

 # ArmNER-HY

-A ~150K-token named entity corpus of Modern Eastern Armenian news articles from several domains, manually annotated with a variety of entity types, useful for EDT and NER tasks.
+A ~150K-token named entity corpus of Modern Eastern Armenian news articles (1.949 text pieces) from several domains, manually annotated with a variety of entity types, useful for EDT and NER tasks.
 The annotated corpus follows the OntoNotes 5.0 markup scheme (with some modifications for Eastern Armenian-specific issues).

 The project was implemented by the collaboration of "Armenia National SDG Innovation Lab", "Armenian Treebank Project" and "UC Berkley's Armenian Linguists' network".